ghackenberg/salabim-grid-plant-3D/README.md

 ### 📈 Class model

-The class model describes the entities of factory design:
+The class model describes the core entities, which are implemented in our factory design software.
+The entities include product types, which represent everything from raw material to end product.
+Then, the entities include tool and machine types as well as available manufacturing operations.
+On top you define layouts and scenarios.

 ![Class model](./models/class-model.png)

 ### 📈 Object model

-The object model describes an example factory design:
+The object model describes a sample use case.
+The use case is concerned with producing metal gears from raw metal disks.
+The use case includes milling and grinding as possible operations.
+Furthermore, the use case includes two different types machining centers, on which these operations can be executed as well as different order scenarios.

-#### Object model 1
+#### First object model

 ![Object model 1](./models/object-model-1.png)

-#### Object model 2
+#### Second object model

 ![Object model 2](./models/object-model-2.png)